microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/Sharing/README.md

 2. Allows you to communicate between a Windows and non-Windows device.

 **SharingStage.cs** allows you to be a Primary Client (typical case).
-**Server Address** is the IP address of the machine running the HoloToolkit -> Launch Sharing Service.
+**Server Address** is the IP address of the machine running the Mixed Reality Toolkit -> Launch Sharing Service.
 **Server Port** displays the port being used for communicating.

 **AutoJoinSession.cs** creates a shared session with Session Name 'Default' which is customizable.